McHammercakes/gator-blog/src/pages/index.md

 image: /img/la-sports.jpg
 heading: LA Sports
 subheading: 'Lakers, Rams, Dodgers, Kings'
+mainpitch:
+  title: >-
+    Los Angeles has the best sports teams in the world!
+This website will talk about all sports teams and go in detail of each game, decision and player.
+  description: >-
+    Los Angeles has the best sports teams in the world!
+This website will talk about all sports teams and go in detail of each game, decision and player.
 description: >-
   Los Angeles has the best sports teams in the world!
 This website will talk about all sports teams and go in detail of each game, decision and player.